pvdz/drew/README.md

  - `[X][Y][EXPRESSION]=1{Z}=,2` -> `func(X, EXPRESSION, Z)`
  - `[X] [Y] [EXPRESSION]=expr_start {Z}=2_doo` -> `func({0:X, expr_start:EXPRESSION, '2_doo':Z})`

+Duplicate declarations override their previous declarations.
+Only parts of a query that are part of the match are eligble to declare or override anything.
+Parts that don't contribute to the match (due to back tracking) will not declare nor clobber anything.

 ## Overriding

 You can use the same designator multiple times in the same query.
 The last seen value for a certain designator before a callback is queued will be the one that will be passed on to it.